MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-summary-of-objects.md

 ### Creating non ACX WDF objects

 In addition to ACX objects, an audio driver can create and use other WDF objects as required.
-If a driver is planning to create other non-ACX children, it should do so by using a different child list than the default ACX object list that is created when the ACX device is created.
+If a driver is planning to enumerate non-ACX devices, it should do so by using a different child list than the default WDF child list created when an ACX/WDF device is created.
 A driver can create a new WDF child-list using [WdfChildListCreate](/windows-hardware/drivers/ddi/wdfchildlist/nf-wdfchildlist-wdfchildlistcreate) as described in [Creating Device Objects in a Function Driver](../wdf/creating-device-objects-in-a-function-driver.md).
 For general information on WDF objects, see [Introduction to Framework Objects](../wdf/introduction-to-framework-objects.md), [WDF Architecture](../wdf/kernel-mode-driver-framework-architecture.md) and [Developing Drivers with the Windows Driver Foundation](../wdf/developing-drivers-with-wdf.md).
 For information on initializing an ACX device, see [AcxDeviceInitialize](/windows-hardware/drivers/ddi/acxdevice/nf-acxdevice-acxdeviceinitialize).

 ## ACX Circuit